johneast2/keychainbackup/docs/SettingUpSyncthing.md

 # Setting up Syncthing to run on Keychain Backup

 Syncthing is a free and open source program to allow you to synchronize your files between 2 or more computers.
+Find out about it by checking out its website: [https://syncthing.net/](https://syncthing.net/)

 ## Setup using the manage app: